Kizil Thousand-Buddha Caves

 CNY 55 for Gudong Area

 The ruins of the Subashi Temple, Subashi Ruins, are located 23 kilometers (about 14 miles) northwest of Kuqa County, Xinjiang Province.
+It was added to the World Heritage List on June 22, 2014.

 The Subashi Ruins occupy a relatively large area, divided by Kuqa River into eastern and western areas.
 The eastern area is over 530 meters (about 580 yards) long and over 140 meters (about 153 yards) wide and the western area is over 680 meters (about 744 yards) long and 170 meters (about 186 yards) wide.
 The extent of the ruins reflects the temple's past brilliance.